JoMath363/node.js-api-projects/README.md

 2. **Courses API**
    - Uses SQLite with Sequelize ORM
    - Manages courses with CRUD operations
    - Structured using the MVC pattern
-   - Implements relational data (e.g., courses and registrations)
+   - Implements soft delete with Sequelize's `paranoid` mode
+   - Defines scopes for query filtering
+   - Enforces validation on models

 ## How to Run
 1. Clone the repository: